twisted/twisted/docs/core/development/policy/compatibility-policy.rst

             self.assertEqual('some-value', user.homePath)

-Due to a bug in Trial (`#6348 <https://twistedmatrix.com/trac/ticket/6348>`_), unhandled deprecation warnings are not show by Trial.
+Due to a bug in Trial (`#6348 <https://twistedmatrix.com/trac/ticket/6348>`_), unhandled deprecation warnings will not cause test failures or show in test results.
-Test will not fail, even if the have unhandled deprecations warnings.

 While the Trial bug is not fixed, to trigger test failures on unhandled deprecation warnings use: